sriramab/gamamanual/G__InstallingGitVersion.md

 Download the "Eclipse IDE for Java and DSL Developers" version of Mars SR1 from: `http://www.eclipse.org/downloads/packages/eclipse-ide-java-and-dsl-developers/mars1`

 Unpack it anywhere and run it.
-At the first run, Eclispe will ask to choose a new workspace
+At the first run, Eclipse will ask to choose a new workspace
   * A workspace is a folder in which Eclipse stores all your projects.

 ## Install GAMA

 The GAMA source code should now be downloaded from the GIT repository (hosted by GitHub).
-A local clone of the remote repository will be created ; then the projects will be (logically) imported into the Eclipse workspace.
+A local clone of the remote repository will be created ; then the projects will be imported into the Eclipse workspace.

 1. Open the Git perspective:
   * Windows > Open Perspective > Other...